kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 {{< note >}}
-You must replace the `<CA_BUNDLE>` in the above example by a valid CA bundle which is a PEM-encoded CA bundle for validating the webhook's server certificate.
+You must replace the `<CA_BUNDLE>` in the above example by a valid CA bundle which is a PEM-encoded (field value is Base64 encoded) CA bundle for validating the webhook's server certificate.
 {{< /note >}}

 The `scope` field specifies if only cluster-scoped resources ("Cluster") or namespace-scoped